 UNDER 35 YEARS OF AGE TRIPLE SCREEN TEST NORMAL = NO FURTHER TEST ANY PREGNANT WOMAN TRIPLE SCREEN TEST ABNORMAL = FURTHER TEST FOR DS RECOMMENDED ANY PREGNANT WOMAN

 OVER 35 YEARS OF AGE FURTHER TEST FOR DOWN SYNDROME RECOMMENDED The triple screen only picks up 60% of Down syndrome cases prenatally.
-Three other prenatal tests are used to diagnosis Down syndrome: amniocentesis, chorionic villus sampling, and percutaneous umbilical cord sampling — all three are invasive and carry a small risk of miscarriage.
+Three other prenatal tests are used to diagnosis Down syndrome: amniocentesis, chorionic villus sampling, and percutaneous umbilical cord sampling all three are invasive and carry a small risk of miscarriage.
 Frequently, amniocentesis is the prenatal test used to diagnosis DS.
-DIAGNOSTIC TEST AMNIOCENTESIS – 99.8% ACCURATE Amniocentesis is performed by inserting a long, thin needle through the mother’s abdominal wall and extracting a small amount of fluid that bathes the developing fetus.
+DIAGNOSTIC TEST AMNIOCENTESIS 99.8% ACCURATE Amniocentesis is performed by inserting a long, thin needle through the mothers abdominal wall and extracting a small amount of fluid that bathes the developing fetus.
 This amniotic fluid contains fetal skin cells that can be used to perform a karyotype.
 If the fetus's karyotype shows either three chromosome 21s or an excess of chromosome 21 translocated onto another chromosome, a diagnosis of Down syndrome is made.
 If the fetus's karyotype shows either three chromosome 21s or an excess of chromosome 21 translocated onto another chromosome, a diagnosis of Down syndrome is made.
 Researchers are currently working to develop less invasive diagnostic testing that can be performed in the first 12 weeks of pregnancy.
 Translocation Down syndrome is the only form of the disorder that can be inherited Ñ passed from parent to child.
 Approximately one-half of all translocation cases are inherited.
 A person inherits Down syndrome (DS) from a parent who carries a translocated chromosome 21.
 Remember, translocation occurs when a part of a chromosome or whole chromosome breaks off and attaches to another chromosome.
 Often, the carrier parent is unaffected because his or her swapped portion of chromosomal material is balanced Ñ there is no extra 21 chromosomal material.
 A carrier parent can have a DS child, or a balanced carrier like the parent, or a child with normal chromosomes.
 For male carriers, the risk is only 3%.
 Researchers are not sure why this difference exists.
 When a baby is born with translocation Down syndrome, the parents should both be tested to determine if either parent carries a translocated chromosome 21.
 If either the mother or father is a carrier, then the baby has inherited Down syndrome.
 If neither parent is a carrier, the Down syndrome is a result of faulty cell division.
 Men with Down syndrome are essentially sterile and cannot reproduce.
 (There is a potential for men with mosaicism to father a child, but this is extremely rare.)
 The process of sperm production is stopped or "arrested" in men with Down syndrome.
 During meiosis, the presence of the third, unpaired chromosome 21 causes the dividing cell to die and no viable sperm are produced.

 Women with Down syndrome are able to produce egg cells and have babies.
 (Researchers are not clear why egg production is not "arrested" in females during meiosis.)
 A woman with Down syndrome has a 50% chance of giving birth to a baby with Down syndrome.
 When a woman with Down syndrome produces egg cells during meiosis, half of her eggs will have an extra 21 chromosome.
 Thus, if fertilization occurs there is a 50% chance that her fertilized egg will contain an extra chromosome 21.
 Most cases of Down syndrome result from faulty gamete cell division and are not inherited.
 But a small percentage of those with Down syndrome did inherit the chromosomal defect from either their mother or father.
 Inheritance symptoms treatment incidence cause testing and screening Children born with Down syndrome vary widely in their symptoms.
-The most common symptoms include: mental retardation, an upward slant to the eyes, decreased muscle tone, flattened facial profile with depressed nasal bridge and small nose, small mouth and abnormal shape to the ears, and laxity around the body’s joints.
+The most common symptoms include: mental retardation, an upward slant to the eyes, decreased muscle tone, flattened facial profile with depressed nasal bridge and small nose, small mouth and abnormal shape to the ears, and laxity around the bodys joints.
 Down syndrome (DS) is one of the most commonly occurring genetic birth defects, and it is the most common genetic reason for mental retardation.
 About 1 in 900 people are born with this disorder.
 Because of higher fertility rates in younger women, the majority of DS children are born to mothers under 35 years of age; however, the likelihood of having a child with DS increases with advancing parental age.
 Prenatal testing can be done to determine if a fetus has Down syndrome (DS).
 Babies born with DS usually have physical characteristics that lead to a suspicion of the disorder.
-Diagnosis is confirmed with a test called a “karyotype” that gives a complete picture of an individual’s chromosomes.
-People with Down syndrome (DS) have an excess, or redundancy, of genetic material in their cells – specifically, an excess of chromosome 21.
+Diagnosis is confirmed with a test called a karyotype that gives a complete picture of an individuals chromosomes.
+People with Down syndrome (DS) have an excess, or redundancy, of genetic material in their cells specifically, an excess of chromosome 21.
 The vast majority, approximately 95%, have a complete extra chromosome 21.
-Others with DS, 4%, have an extra bit of chromosome 21 attached or “translocated” onto another chromosome — usually chromosome 14.
-And some, 1%, have a mixed or “mosaic” pattern of cells in their bodies where some cells have normal amounts of genetic material and other cells have an extra chromosome 21.
+Others with DS, 4%, have an extra bit of chromosome 21 attached or translocated onto another chromosome usually chromosome 14.
+And some, 1%, have a mixed or mosaic pattern of cells in their bodies where some cells have normal amounts of genetic material and other cells have an extra chromosome 21.
 There is no cure for Down syndrome (DS) nor are there effective medical treatments at the present time.
 However, because of conditions common to those with DS, such as heart defects, hearing deficits, and developmental delays, good medical and supportive care is essential to this population.
 How is Down syndrome diagnosed?

 Characteristics: Dr. Judith Willner, the Director of Clinical Genetics at Mount Sinai School of Medicine in New York, discusses the typical characteristics of those born with Down syndrome (DS).
 Intelligence quotients: Dr. Willner talks about intelligence quotients and mental retardation in people with Down syndrome.
 Genetic Counselors: Ms Zinberg, Director of Genetic Counseling at Mount Sinai School of Medicine in New York, discusses the role genetic counselors play in helping families understand and cope with Down syndrome.
 Prenatal Testing for DS: Ms Zinberg talks about chorionic villus sampling (CVS) and amniocentesis procedures as ways to diagnose DS in a fetus.
 Risks of Prenatal Testing: Ms Zinberg talks about risk of spontaneous abortion associated with chorionic villus sampling and amniocentesis.
-CVS vs. Amniocentesis Ms Zinberg discusses women’s choices in determining which prenatal test is best for them.
+CVS vs. Amniocentesis Ms Zinberg discusses womens choices in determining which prenatal test is best for them.
 (CVS is typically performed between 8 and 12 weeks of gestation; amniocentesis, between 12 and 20 weeks.)
 New DS Prenatal Test: Dr. Willner discusses a new testing technique being studied that is less invasive and can be done early in the pregnancy.
 How is down syndrome treated?
 Treatment Dr. Judith Willner, the Director of Clinical Genetics at Mount Sinai School of medicine in New York, discusses treatment options for those with Down syndrome (DS).
 Monitoring Dr. Willner talks about the importance of monitoring those with DS for specific health problems.
 Hypothyroidism Dr. Willner talks about hypothyoidism in people with Down syndrome.
 Alzheimer an DS Dr. Willner explains why those with Down syndrome are at increased risk for developing Alzheimer disease.
 Theory Dr. Willner puts forth a theory as to why older women are more likely to carry a DS pregnancy to term.
 What is it like to have Down syndrome?
 Diagnosis: Jim and Sheila McHale share their feelings and experiences upon learning that their first child had Down syndrome.
 Child with DS The McHales discuss the evolution of their feelings in raising a child with Down syndrome.
-Telling Others Jim McHale explains his sensitivity to others’ reactions upon learning that three of his children have Down syndrome.
+Telling Others Jim McHale explains his sensitivity to others reactions upon learning that three of his children have Down syndrome.
 Adoption The McHales talk about the youngest of their two adopted children with Down syndrome, Kate.
 The Future Jim and Sheila McHale discuss the future of their children with DS.
-Everyone’s Own Life The McHales talk about all their children and how each should live their own life.
+Everyones Own Life The McHales talk about all their children and how each should live their own life.
 School The McHales share their thoughts on whether or not to mainstream children with DS into traditional classrooms.
 Group Home Jeanne McHale is the oldest daughter of Jim and Sheila McHale.
 She and her father discuss her transition to the group home setting and some of her experiences there.
-Boyfriend Jeanne McHale and her father talk about Jeanne’s boyfriend.
+Boyfriend Jeanne McHale and her father talk about Jeannes boyfriend.
 Family Trip Kate McHale is one of two children with DS that Jim and Sheila McHale adopted.
 She and her mother recall their trip to Disney World.
-Sexuality Sheila McHale discusses the sexuality of her children with DS and her oldest daughter’s male friendships.
+Sexuality Sheila McHale discusses the sexuality of her children with DS and her oldest daughters male friendships.
 Jeanne McHale has a long-time boyfriend, Peter.

 Alzheimer Disease